adc0032/visualize_variant_annotations/README.md

 # Visualizing Variant Annotations
-It's important to visualize your data, particularly when making decisions on how to hard filter it!
+It is important to visualize your data, particularly when making decisions on how to hard filter it!

 These scripts were generated:
 - to create tables and plots from VCF files using GATK and VCFtools for quality filtering and data summaries.